sirhezzy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## 4. I can only go one way.
 I've not got a reverse gear

 - a function that prints a string, in reverse, followed by a new line.

+## 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes.

+-a function that reverses a string.